hederguerreiro/cinq/README.md

 # Unit tests

 Included you will find JUnit tests, with commented lines.
-Those tests must run after the lines are uncommented. ** IT WAS USED TDD, SO UNIT TESTS AND INTEGRATION TESTS WAS MADE [WITH MODIFICATIONS TO ATTEMPT UPGRADED FRAMEWORKS USED] - OK **
+Those tests must run after the lines are uncommented. ** IT WAS USED TDD, SO UNIT TESTS AND INTEGRATION TESTS WAS MADE [WITH MODIFICATIONS TO ATTEND UPGRADED SPRING FRAMEWORKS USED IN THIS PROJECT] - OK **

 ## Challenge